breatheco-de/prompt-engineering-exercise-course/exercises/02.1-importance-of-detailed-instructions/README.md

 ## Instructions 📌

 Now it's your turn!
-Improve the following prompt to obtain a 300-word article for LinkedIn.
-The article should include emojis and hashtags.
+Improve the following prompt to get a 200-character tweet.
+The tweet should include emojis and hashtags and be in a fun, sarcastic, annoyed tone—make it as fun as you consider!

 **Initial Prompt:**
 ```
 Write a tweet about digital marketing.
 ```

-**Your Task:**
-Refine the initial prompt to include specific details such as the main topic, tone, and use of hashtags to get a fun 200-character tweet.
+**Your Task:** Refine the initial prompt to include specific details such as the **tone** and **use of hashtags** (tell the AI to include them) to get a **fun** 200-character tweet.